Time: 14:00 to 15:30

-On 19 June 2018, the International Organization for Migration (IOM) with the Ministry of Labour, Migration and Employment of the Republic of Tajikistan organizes a side-event on Migration in the Age of Vanishing Waters at the High Level International Conference on the International Decade for Action “Water for Sustainable Development” 2018-2028.
-The event will take place from 14:00 to 15:30 local time at the National Library, 6 Tehron Street, Dushanbe, Tajikistan.
+The International Organization for Migration (IOM) with the Ministry of Labour, Migration and Employment of the Republic of Tajikistan co-organize a side-event on the water-migration nexus at the High Level International Conference on the International Decade for Action “Water for Sustainable Development” 2018-2028.

 The purpose of the side event is to explore different linkages between water and migratory movements globally and locally - more specifically, exploring the impact of climate change on water resources as a driver of migration.
 Often, people are forced to migrate as traditional water resources and livelihood options are eroded.
 On the other hand, sustainable water and land management can enhance the resilience of affected populations and help avoid instances of forced migration.
 Migration can also be an adaptation option in the face of irreversible climatic changes.